UNIORG-Solutions/idea-ui5helper/README.md

  - Controller: Go To (XML)View
  - collapse the controller name in XMLViews
  - complete target names in manifest.json
+ - Provide API Docs in XMLView
+ - References to event handler implementation in XMLViews

 ### Things that will (or will not) come:

  - Settings to enable or disable certain features
  - Understanding & support for the UI5 binding syntax incl. completion, references, syntax checking, ...
  - Indexer for UI5 classes including metadata and inheritance tree
- - <s>Go to Controller, go to View,</s> go to formatter, go to event handler, ...
+ - Go to formatter, ...
  - support for manifest metadata like routes etc.

 #### Changelog

+ __0.2.5__
+ - References to event handlers
+ - Caching for API docs
+ - Version selection in settings actually works.

+ __0.2.4__
+ - First implementation of API docs in XMLViews.
+More to come!

  __0.2.3__
  - Bugfix: controllerName lookup for "sap.ui.core.mvc.XMLView" should work just like "sap.ui.core.mvc.View"</li>